 Patrick J. Ahearn Special Initiatives Fund

-Patrick J. Ahearn ’73, a School of Architecture graduate and member of the school’s advisory board, made a gift to the School of Architecture to help support key activities in critical areas and assist Dean Michael Speaks in developing special projects and events to raise the School’s national and international profile.
+Patrick J. Ahearn ’73, a Syracuse University Trustee, member of the school’s advisory board and member of the Syracuse University Boston Regional Council, made a gift to the School of Architecture to help support key activities in critical areas and assist Dean Michael Speaks in developing special projects and events to raise the School’s national and international profile.

 einhorn 21st century Studio

 Syracuse University Trustee and School of Architecture Advisory Board Member Steven Einhorn ’67 and his wife, Sherry Einhorn ’65 (EDU), created the Einhorn 21st Century Studio in 2013 as a prototype for design education.
 It was conceived to support the widest array of teaching styles and rapidly changing technologies.